hannz88/Spotify_data_science/README.md

 | macro avg | 0.93 | 0.90 | 0.91 | 522 |
 | weighted avg | 0.92 | 0.92 | 0.92 | 522 |

 The overall scores look pretty neat.
 The accuracy was 0.92 and the overall scores look pretty good to me.
-Let's try Pytorch!
+Let's try Pytorch next time!